mmiglioranza22/tierlist-maker-clone/README.md

 So... to avoid throwing all that beautifully handcrafted code, I thought giving the project a more 'educational' focus.

-**Note:** This project merely attemps to illustrate a concept that you should previously have a bare minimal idea, I hardly believe you can learn in depths the inner workings of this DS by just playing around _(to actually learn more, look at how the [DS is structured](/srs/modules/DoublyLinkedList.js), look the [tests](/test/index.test.js) too)_.
+**Note:** This project merely attemps to illustrate a concept that you should previously have a bare minimal idea, I hardly believe you can learn in depth the inner workings of this DS by just playing around _(to actually learn more, take a look at how the [DS is structured](/srs/modules/DoublyLinkedList.js), look the [tests](/test/index.test.js) too)_.
 Use it to reinforce that (or better, to classify shinobis).

 ## Demo:

-- A ```DoublyLinkedList``` is created for every tier with which you can interact with from the your browser's console (Try typing its name).
+- A `DoublyLinkedList` is created for every tier with which you can interact with from the your browser's console (Try typing its name).
 - All operations will be seen on the console, and a brief description of each tier components will be shown as operations occur.
 - That's it.
 Go play!